chiragbiradar/Assignment/SETUP.md

-# WhatsApp Clone - Complete Setup Guide
+# Periskope Clone - Complete Setup Guide

-This guide provides comprehensive instructions for setting up the WhatsApp clone project, including both the frontend Next.js application and the Supabase backend.
+This guide provides comprehensive instructions for setting up the Periskope clone project, including both the frontend Next.js application and the Supabase backend.

 ## Prerequisites